Workflow Guide

 The monthly AI operations scorecard

 Use a small scorecard instead of a giant dashboard.
-Most SMBs only need enough visibility to decide what to fix next.
+Most businesses only need enough visibility to decide what to fix next.

 Review areaQuestion to askSimple evidence